Rycooop/Bloom-Anticheat/README.md

 # full-anticheat
 WIP of a full kernel anticheat.
 Use on any game you want to protect

-AntiCheat is the EXE, anticheat_x64 is the dll, and achelper is the driver The DLL can be injected into the game process alone and it will do most of the work, the EXE will load the DLL into the process you want to protect as well as communicate with the driver.
+The DLL can be injected into the game process alone and it will do most of the work, the EXE will load the DLL into the process you want to protect as well as communicate with the driver.

 To build: